21cmfast/21cmFAST/README.rst

 * The most up-to-date parameterization of ``21cmFAST``, with consistent spin temperature and inhomogeneous recombinations available.
 * Convenient data objects which simplify access to and processing of the various density and ionization fields.
 * De-coupled functions mean that arbitrary functionality can be injected into the process.
-[TODO: docs on how to do this]
 * Seamless integration with ``emcee``-based MCMC.
 * MCMC is easily extensible via the addition of different likelihoods using the same underlying data.
-[TODO]

 Quick Usage
 ===========